JamieScanlon/AugmentKit/readme.md

 #### Alpha-Release Project Goals

-- [ ] Remove and Update methods for augmented objects
+- [x] Remove and Update methods for augmented objects
-- [ ] Refinements to UIControls and interactions including exposing tap and other gestures, smoothing
+- [x] Refinements to UIControls and interactions including exposing tap and other gestures, smoothing
 - [x] Mechanism for surfacing the state of the world and the renderer so it can be surfaced to the user
 - [x] Mechanism for surfacing errors
+- [x] Test and fix animation for models
+- [x] Test and fix a variety of models.
+- [x] Support per-instance models

+#### Beta-Release Project Goals
 - [ ] Test and fix animation for models
+- [ ] Improve jerky movements with smoothing
+- [ ] Surface culling
+- [ ] Offload many per-frame calculations to GPU Kernel function
+- [ ] Improve render engine
-- [ ] Test and fix a variety of models.
+- [ ] Add support for shadow maps
-- [x] Support per-instance models

 #### _Stretch Goals_